-If you don't have tickets to the Big Game at Mercedes-Benz Stadium, you can still enjoy the energy of football's biggest night at Atlanta's sports bars.
+If you don't have tickets to a game at Mercedes-Benz Stadium, you can still enjoy the energy of watching a game with lots of other fans at Atlanta's sports bars.
 Choose a neighborhood, and there's certainly a place with plenty of televisions for you to enjoy the excitement and cheer on your team.
 Check out these spots for great crowds to complement the winning food and drinks.

 STATS Brewpub, Downtown

 Located a short walk from the stadium in the Luckie-Marietta District, STATS is a bustling sports bar with a menu of American favorites and house-brewed beers.
 Some tables even have their own taps so you can serve yourself.
 There are 70 high-definition televisions, so you won't miss a moment of the action.

 Taco Mac, Virginia-Highland

 Now a local chain with locations throughout the metro area, Taco Mac started in the Virginia-Highland neighborhood in 1979 by two natives of Buffalo, N.Y., bringing wings to the South.
 The wings are still their signature item, as well as burgers and flatbreads.
 They also have one of the area's largest beer selections, so you can sip on a local brew while watching the game.

 Sports & Social, Atlanta

 The Battery is a sports lover's dream to begin with, but Sports & Social takes that to a new level.
 The sprawling two-level sports bar, gaming parlor, and social lounge has a 30-foot screen surrounded by smaller televisions.
 In between quarters, guests can play Skeeball, table tennis, air hockey and other games, or chow down on shared plates.